 10. SAUCE (3/5)

 Reason raps his ass off on this New Beginnings album (Do I need to say more?).

 Reason clearly has a chip on his shoulder that is bigger than the insects in Texas.
 Throughout New Beginnings, he sounds hungry, he sounds focused, he sounds competitive, he sounds like he’s getting a bunch of s**t off his chest, and he sounds slightly angry.
-On the album, you’re going to love how he views himself as a rapper that is better than your favorite rapper’s favorite rapper, but also views himself as someone that is fortunate to be in the position that he is today.
+On the album, you’re going to love how he views himself as a rapper that is better than your favorite rapper’s favorite rapper but also views himself as someone that is fortunate to be in the position that he is in today.
 You are also going to love how he shifts gears throughout the album, challenging guests to lyrical brouhahas and introducing rap flows to the world that will make your jaw drop.
 All in all, Reason doesn’t only prove his worth on New Beginnings, he also proves that he is worth more than we initially priced him at.

 What Grade Do You Give “New Beginnings” by @reasonTDE 🤔?

 — Ratings Game Music (@RatingsGame) October 9, 2020

 Quincy is the creator of Ratings Game Music.
 He loves writing about music, taking long walks on beaches, and spaghetti that fights him back.